Dev23-R/Understanding-RAG/README.md

 | Correct answers | **2/14 (14%)** | **14/14 (100%)** |
 | Mean prompt tokens | 54 | 1,234 |

-The two baseline passes were lucky guesses — questions where generic industry advice happens to match Meridian's actual policy.
-On knowing anything specific about the corpus, the baseline scores 0/14.
+The two baseline passes were lucky guesses, questions where generic industry advice happens to match Meridian's actual policy.
+Without knowing anything specific about the corpus, the baseline scores 0/14.

 ### The clearest single example